 Preliminary evidence in one small pediatric trial suggests that administration of hypertonic saline may achieve hemodynamic stability with a lower volume of fluid, but its impact on other outcomes relative to normal saline are uncertain ; thus, we do not advocate use of hypertonic saline outside of an experimental protocol.

-Resource-limited settings — In resource-limited settings, fluid resuscitation according to emergency triage assessment and treatment guidelines developed by the World Health Organization (WHO) is suggested for children with signs of shock.
+Resource-limited settings — In resource-limited settings, fluid resuscitation according to Emergency Triage Assessment and Treatment (ETAT) guidelines developed by the World Health Organization (WHO) is suggested for children with signs of shock (table 4).
 (See "Initial management of shock in children", section on 'Resource-limited settings'.)

 In resource-limited settings that cannot provide advanced airway and circulatory support, children with signs of compensated shock and severe febrile illness but without dehydration or hemorrhage who receive rapid bolus administration of albumin or normal saline may have increased mortality.
 Thus, rapid fluid infusion according to the American College of Critical Care Medicine as described above should be avoided in this special population of patients.
 (See "Initial management of shock in children", section on 'Risks'.)